A bit more about the people behind our NPO

 Trustee & Director

 Stella Horgan (BA, Dip.
 Higher Education (UCT), Dip.
 Counseling & Human Services (U.La Trobe), Dip.
-Social Enterprise, (SSE) is the Founder and Director of NPO Zingela Ulwazi.
+Social Enterprise, (SSE)) is the Founder and Director of NPO Zingela Ulwazi.
 In 2012 she returned home to South Africa after 12 years in Australia where she had a private practice specialising in individual and group psychotherapy (Registered ACA 6252).
 Stella has a background in workshop design, facilitation and training, leadership and personal development, coaching, project management and film and television production.
 A year after being back in South Africa she launched Zingela Ulwazi.
 She works closely with communities neighbouring wilderness spaces; launched and co-ordinated the Acornhoek Leadership Forum (ALF) and brought together 130 rural organisations to participate in AWARD’s Civil Society Support Initiative.
+Stella is a Senior Facilitator of the Hoffman Process (UK) and a board member of Australian wildlife advocacy group For the Love of Wildlife.
 Her meditation and artistic practice inform her engagement with life.
 Stella considers her main mission to find ways to rebalance human life with nature in an effort to create a regenerative way of living where all may thrive.

 Trustee & Principal, Makgaklishe Primary School